Alter User Defined Functions in SQL

 Delete User Defined Functions in SQL Server

-How to delete the User Defined Functions using the Microsoft SQL Server Management Studio (SSMS), and transact Query.
+Delete the User Defined Functions using the Microsoft SQL Server Management Studio (SSMS), and transact Query.
 Before we get into the examples, remember the limitations:

 • SQL Server will not allow you to delete the function if there are any references from it or Views to it.

-• We cannot delete, if there are any references from Computed Columns, CHECK, or Default Contrarians to it.
+• We cannot delete if there are any references from Computed Columns, CHECK, or Default Contrarians to it.

 To demonstrate the delete operation, we added two more scalar functions.
 Our task is to delete the EmployeeSale and SaleEmployees.